What’s Causing Your Mood Swings?

 Common foods with refined sugars include cakes, biscuits, flavoured yogurt, tomato sauce, salad dressing, most processed foods, and many choices that are labeled “low-fat.”

-Tackling mood swings can be as simple as changing your diet or exercising more, but sometimes you a little more help either from a therapist or doctor so don’t be afraid to ask for help.
+Tackling mood swings can be as simple as changing your diet or exercising more, but sometimes you need a little more help either from a therapist or doctor so don’t be afraid to ask for help.